In essence, lamination makes the product ‘ready’ to be put into the hands of consumers. You can consider two types of lamination: Matte and Gloss.

 Next, assess the aesthetic properties of the surface.
 Does it look sober (no sheen) yet elegant and luxurious?
 Are the colors a bit muted and is the depth of color somewhat lacking?

-These characteristics define matte laminate.
+These characteristics define a matte laminate.
 While the overall effect of matte laminated surfaces is somewhat understated, it is palpably high-end and sophisticated.

 What is Gloss lamination?

-For this reason, they may lend themselves well to brochures, cover photos, perfume boxes and book spines.
+For this reason, they may lend themselves well to brochures, cover photos, perfume boxes, and book spines.
 Gloss lamination can refine a product in a different way from matte lamination.

 A Comparison of Benefits

 |Comparison Point||Matte Lamination||Gloss Lamination|

 |Appearance||Lush, soft, low-key, higher perceived quality||Shiny, dynamic, high-impact, higher perceived quality|

 |Protection||Scratches and scuffs are less visible on the film lamination||Resists fingerprints, dust and dirt.|

 Grime and smudges can be wiped easily off a gloss laminate surface.